Elleined/ci-cd-notes/README.md

 - That means making your source code ready to be released in production/ live environment.
 Also having a specific version of your project ready to be delivered in your client or to your co-workers or deployed in different environments(To be discussed later).

 ## Why do need CI/ CD?
-- First we identify the manual process of how our source code will reach upto deployment
+First we identify the manual process of how our source code will reach upto deployment.

-### Steps Build and Deployment Process
+### Steps of Build and Deployment Process
 1. Commit and push your latest code in remote repository.
 2. Run unit test before building your project.
 3. Build your project to create war or jar file.